 VeriPresent from Totalmobile

 With VeriPresent from Totalmobile, your workforce can use their mobile device to register start and finish times as well as report on any incidents which happen on the job.
 VeriPresent provides proof of attendance that care workers have attended the client’s home, carried out their duties in relation to the well-being of the client and followed up on any incidents which have occurred.
 The solution allows care workers to report on additional information such as difficulty accessing the client’s home and any incidents they wish to record concerning the client such as refused medication.
-For further information on VeriPresent, visit our website or watch our webcast.
+For further information on VeriPresent, contact us here.